Table of Contents

 What is ‘hospital insurance’?

-Depending on your individual policy, hospital insurance is designed to help cover some, or all, of the cost of in-hospital treatment, either as a private patient in a public hospital or a private hospital or licensed day hospital practice.
+Depending on your individual policy, hospital insurance is designed to help cover some, or all, of the cost of in-hospital treatment, either as a private patient in a public hospital or a private hospital or a licensed day hospital practice.

 Generally, any medical service listed under the Medicare Benefits Schedule (MBS) such as vasectomy can be claimable on some form of private hospital insurance, depending on your policy.
 Almost all clients who have private health insurance “Hospital” cover who are paid up on their membership will be covered for vasectomy in all our hospitals.